copasi/model_replicator/tests/0010_SBML2GeneNetwork/README.md

 # 0010_SBML2GeneNetwork

-two replicates of BIOMD0000000539_url.xml fully connected by transport of species *B* using a graphviz file
+two replicates of BIOMD0000000539_url.xml fully connected by transport of species *B* using a graphviz file, with random initial values of A

 ## tests